calvinaquino/LNReader-Android/readme.txt

-Required:
+//REQUIRED:
 Android SDK
 eclipse + ADT
 JSoup (Nandaka)

-TODO:
+//WARNING:
+Creating activity for Novels is sometimes slow.
+Solution, maybe:
+Maybe put the chapter loading in a separate thread
+So it can load the View and then populate it?

+//TODO:
 get LN chapters and update info
 Download and save
-Remodel UI
+Remodel UI - Working
-Create icons,change colors.
+Create icons,change colors. - Colors working
-MAYBE Rename work.
+MAYBE Rename work. - Gotta ask for a better name maybe